PrincetonUniversity/PAULcurvilinear/README.md

 * `beta` — the beta parameter in stage one.
 Default is 0.5.
 Put `[]` if using the default value.
 * `cRatio` — the c parameter in stage one, in the unit of the maximum Frobenius norm of the Hessian.
 Default is 2.
 Put `[]` if using the default value.
 * `estimatedLp` — the estimated persistence length of the features to be detected, in the unit of micrometers.
 Default is 5200.
 Put `[]` if using the default value.
 * `gridPtUnit` — the grid point density in the final PAUL principal curve, in the unit of pixels.
 Default is 0.1.
-Put `[]` if using the default value.

 ## Output